-ShipBob’s inventory management software can help prevent write-offs by centralizing your data in one place and automating the reorder process.
-Learn more about our fulfillment services and more by speaking with a fulfillment expert and requesting a pricing quote below.
+ShipBob’s inventory management software can help prevent write-offs by centralising your data in one place and automating the reorder process.
+Learn more about our fulfilment services and more by speaking with a fulfilment expert and requesting a pricing quote below.

 Inventory write-off FAQs

 Here are the top answers to questions about inventory write-offs.

 Inventory write-off is the process of removing inventory that has no value for businesses from their accounting records.

 What happens when you write-off inventory?

 Companies often charge written-off inventory to their cost of sold goods (COGS) at the end of the year, then they take the loss and continue with business as usual.

 What is the difference between inventory write-down and inventory write-off?

 A write-down reduces the value of something for account and tax purposes, while leaving some value to the asset.
 Write-off reduces the value to zero.